algorithmiaio/dev-center/_pages/algorithm-development/comparing-algorithms.md

 Got all that?
 Great!
 Lets dive in.

-## Step 1: Create an Evaluator algorithm.
+## Step 1: Create an Evaluator Algorithm.

 - An evaluator algorithm is a special type of algorithm that compares similar algorithms based on some kind of criteria.
     - Example criteria: